dotnet-architecture/eShopOnContainers/README.md

 ## Getting Started

+Are you new to **microservices** and **cloud-native concepts** ?
+Then checkout [Create and deploy a cloud-native ASP.NET Core microservice](https://docs.microsoft.com/en-us/learn/modules/microservices-aspnet-core/).
+It's an hour of content designed for beginners with hands-on exercise.
+It would be a good place to start before exploring more on `eShopOnContainers`.

-eShopOnContainers is provided in two flavors: Basic and Advanced.
+*eShopOnContainers* is provided in two flavors: Basic and Advanced.

 ### Basic scenario

-The basic scenario can be run locally using docker compose, and also deployed to a local Kubernetes cluster.
+The basic scenario can be run locally using docker-compose, and also deployed to a local Kubernetes cluster.
 Refer these Wiki pages to Get Started:

 - [CLI or Visual Studio Code](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Windows-setup)
 - [Visual Studio (F5 experience)](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Windows-setup#optional---use-visual-studio)